-The cerebellum is not unique to humans.
-Evolutionarily speaking, it is an older portion of the brain.
-It is present in animals that scientists believe existed before humans.
+The cerebellum isn’t unique to humans.
+Evolutionarily speaking, it’s an older portion of the brain.
+It’s present in animals, such as apes, that scientists believe existed before humans.

-Damage to the cerebellum, while not causing paralysis or intellectual impairment, might lead to a lack of balance, slower movements, and tremors (shaking).
-Complex physical tasks would become unsteady and halting.
+Damage to the cerebellum, while not causing paralysis or intellectual impairment, might lead to:

 Complex movements can become unsteady or uncontrolled.
 Learn more about conditions that affect the cerebellum.